 All reservations can be made via Tock.
-All club members receive complimentary wine tasting experiences and refundable table reservation with bottle purchase, for up to four adults, with member present.
+All club members receive complimentary wine tasting experiences with bottle purchase, for up to four adults, with member present.
 All parties can have a maximum of six guests.
-We ask that all visitors wear a mask unless seated and agree to our Visitor Policy.
+We ask that all visitors agree to our Visitor Policy.

 Relax in a private alcove above the creek, nestled under the apple dryer barn while your host leads you through a personal tasting of Phillips Hill wines.
 Learn about our wines, what to pair them with and the region in general as you enjoy the comfort of one of the most historic and awe-inspiring settings of Anderson Valley.

 History of the Apple Dryer Barn